-Andruszczenko, Uliana [Уляна Андрущенко] – teacher, active in community affairs; born on 4 July 1898 in a smallholding near Zaporizhia (Ukraine; at that time – Oleksandrivsk, Katerynoslav gubernia, Russian Empire); died on 28 February 1986 in Derby, England, United Kingom; buried in Leicester.
+Andruszczenko, Uliana [Уляна Андрущенко] – teacher, active in community affairs; born on 4 July 1898 on a khutir estate near Zaporizhia (Ukraine; at that time – Oleksandrivsk, Katerynoslav gubernia, Russian Empire); died on 28 February 1986 in Derby, England, United Kingom; buried in Leicester.

 As a child Andruszczenko lived in the village of Kapulivka (Dnipropetrovsk oblast), where she attended primary school.
 She acquired an interest in archaeology while observing excavations being undertaken in the village by the historian Dmytro Yavornytskyi.
 In 1917 she graduated from a gymnasium secondary school in Zaporizhia.
 Then she enrolled at the University of Katerynoslav (now the city of Dnipro), but her studies were interrupted by the revolutionary events unfolding in Ukraine.
 Later she graduated from a teacher training college and worked until 1941 as a teacher in Kryvyi Rih.
 During the Second World War she left Central Ukraine and lived for a time in Western Ukraine.
 Travelling between various parts of the region she enhanced her knowledge of Ukrainian folk embroidery, in which she first became interested as a child.
 As the German-Soviet front line advanced she left for Prague, and then reached Germany.
 There she lived in displaced persons camps, including in Regensburg where she was active in the Union of Ukrainian Women in Emigration.